 6. Food fights will not be tolerated.

 7. Use of best table manners is expected.

 On the Playground:

 1. Conflicts should be resolved without fighting.
 Fighting on the school grounds will not be tolerated.
-There is a "Zero Tolerance" policy on fighting.
-Fighting will result in suspension.
+A safe school violation may result in suspension.

 2. Students may not ride bikes on the school grounds.
 Bikes should be secured in the bike racks.

 3. Skateboards and rollerblades are not allowed on school grounds.